Murders of Andrew Bagby and Zachary Turner: Marriages and children

 Upon becoming pregnant, Turner married a long-time boyfriend during Memorial University's 1981 winter recess.
 The child, a boy, was born on 9 July 1982.
 Turner's husband raised the child as a stay-at-home dad while Turner continued her studies.
 In 1983, Turner moved to Labrador City and worked as a science teacher.
 Two years later, she gave birth to a daughter.
 During this period, she resumed a previous relationship with a fisherman from Corner Brook.

 Following the end of her first marriage on 29 January 1988, Turner married her boyfriend from Corner Brook the following July.
 She also had an abortion that July, but the father was not known.
 Turner gave birth to her second daughter on 8 March 1990, one year before she and her second husband separated.
 Turner completed her undergraduate education while raising her children with help from her second husband.

 In October 1993, a man boarding with Turner confided to his therapist that he had witnessed Turner physically and emotionally abusing two of her children.
 Newfoundland social service workers interviewed the children, who stated that their "disciplinarian" mother punished them with spankings and beatings by belt.
 Turner's second husband claimed that she only used the belt as a threat in his interview.
 The case was closed on 11 January 1994 without an interview with Turner.
 Three years later, Turner and her second husband divorced, and she was granted custody of their daughter.
 Within days of the ruling, however, Turner sent her daughter back to live with her father in Portland Creek while her other two children were sent to Parson's Pond to live with their paternal grandmother.

-Since 1982, Turner had taken out baby bonuses for her children from a scholarship fund with the expectation of sending them to university.
+Since 1982, Turner had taken out baby bonuses for her children from a scholarship fund, expecting to send them to college.
 However, in the summer of 2000, Turner confessed to a relative that she had spent the baby bonuses on her own living expenses and doctoral education.
 Turner insisted that she would earn "big money" after completing her post-residency training and would repay the savings for her children's post-secondary education.